ddur/Warp-iMagick/README.md

 # Warp iMagick - WordPress Image Compressor.
-Resize, Optimize & Convert to WebP
+Resize, Optimize, Regenerate & Convert to WebP

 * Image Optimization is performed by your WordPress site server, free and at the "expense" of your hosting provider.
 No external image optimization service/signup required.
 No limits in number or megabytes of optimized images.
 Plugin uses only PHP extension software installed on your server: PHP-imagick and PHP-GD.